Summary

 Google is down a lot this year, but it's from worries over the macroeconomic picture and the Fed, not fears of being put out of business by AI.
 One thing that AI probably doesn't understand is that if you're a venture capitalist, you have a strong incentive to make bold claims on Twitter.
 The main reason that this is so is that you charge investors 2% management fees and 20% of profits if they invest in your "disruption fund" or whatever you choose to call it.
 OpenAI's chatbot is spooky good, but Google has massive market share already, has invested substantially in AI with projects like DeepMind and AlphaGo, and has a fundamentally different purpose than the chatbot.
 One Google engineer was even put on leave for claiming that their AI was "sentient."

 The main issue with the chatbot in my mind is that it lives and dies by its algorithm to generate an answer, whereas Google presents different sources which are generally ranked by how many other websites have linked to it.
-This makes Google search an extremely effective tool for finding accurate information by cross checking different sources.
+This makes Google search an extremely effective tool for finding accurate information by cross-checking different sources.
 Google really shines when consumers are searching for information about their needs and Google is able to match them with businesses that can match those needs.
 Google makes the lion's share of its money from advertising, hence the dire warnings from various VCs about their business.

 For an example of a cash-cow keyword for Google, let's say someone searches "personal injury attorney Miami-Dade County."
 Personal injury attorneys are big business in Miami, consumers generally search for them with the intent to do business, and Google is the dominant search provider.
 Therefore, law firms are willing to pay big bucks for clicks from search terms like "car wreck attorney" or "personal injury lawyer."
 OpenAI could potentially compete here, but Google already has an elegant system set up.
 Firms compete for placement based on their SEO which Google monitors to make sure the playing field is fair, or businesses can place ads and pay per click.
 This is an extreme example because the clicks here are incredibly valuable, but it goes to show that Google generally does a good job of giving users what they're looking for.
 There's a lot of debate now over whether the content created by OpenAI would be attractive to advertisers.
 Time will tell.

 Also consider Google's ownership of YouTube, which takes a completely different approach from AI-generated content.
 Instead of an omniscient AI, millions of users are able to upload content on everything from how to run an Airbnb (ABNB) business, to how to hit a sand wedge, to gardening, to fitness.
 YouTube has a dominant share of the online video market and a massive network effect, and AI isn't designed to be used in the way YouTube is.
-ChatGBT is incredibly powerful, but I'm still figuring what the best uses are for it.
+ChatGPT is incredibly powerful, but I'm still figuring what the best uses are for it.
 For Internet research where there are differing opinions, conflicts of interest, or time sensitivity, Google seems to be king.
 However, according to itself, the AI is capable of generating deeper answers than search engines and is able to create and generate content, rather than just query it.
 Consider also that Apple could have attempted to replace Google as the default search engine for iPhones, but hasn't done it, because they can't create a better product than Google can.
 But the history of tech shows that as the incumbent, Google is perfectly capable of harnessing AI and turning a threat into an opportunity.
 Think of Google as the library, whereas the AI chatbot is the librarian.

 In a typical article, we'd dive mainly into Google's financials, whereas in this article we mainly have assessed whether AI is an existential threat to the company.
 But I believe that if anything, AI is as much of an opportunity for Google's business as it is a threat.
 Google spends heavily on R&D, including in the AI space.
 Google has a dominant market share in search.
 The company is capable of waging a micro-level battle against competitors by hiring away talent to work on AI for Google, as well as macro-level tactics such as acquiring competitors.
 Tech companies are vulnerable to disruption – that's the nature of the beast.
 Instagram posed an existential threat to Facebook (META), so Zuckerberg shelled out a billion dollars for the company.
 It ended up being a great deal for Meta, which was able to benefit from the disruption of its own business.